-Pennsylvania Strengthening Mask Mandate, Ask Out-Of-State Travelers To Get Coronavirus Test As Cases Surge
+Pennsylvania Strengthening Mask Mandate, Requiring COVID-19 Testing For Travelers Amid Coronavirus Surge

 — Stephanie Stahl (@StahlCBS3) November 17, 2020

+The state has been resistant to issue new restrictions, like what the City of Philadelphia did Monday in closing indoor dining and gyms.
+Instead, Pennsylvania outlined what it’s calling targeted mitigation.

+Traveling is discouraged, but anyone who comes in or out of Pennsylvania should have a negative COVID-19 test or quarantine for 14 days.

-The order does not apply to people who commute to and from another state for work.
-It goes into effect on Nov.
-20.
+The new order, which begins Friday, Nov.
+20, does not apply to people who commute to other states for work or medical treatment.
+Compliance will be voluntary.

-Levine said mask-wearing will also be required both indoors and outdoors if you are away from your home.
-The mandate also includes:

-- When outdoors, a mask must be worn if you are not able to remain physically distant (at least 6 feet away) from someone not in your household the entire time you are outdoors.

-On Monday, Philadelphia said it would ban indoor gatherings and indoor dining and shutter casinos, gyms, museums and libraries.

-Pennsylvania already has a statewide mask mandate, limits on indoor and outdoor gatherings and occupancy restrictions at bars and restaurants.
+“We have no plans at this time to be enforcing, checking for tests as people come off airplanes, certainly as people drive into Pennsylvania,” Pennsylvania Health Secretary Dr. Rachel Levine said during a Tuesday afternoon briefing.
+“With freedom comes responsibility, that’s not a new concept.
+That’s been articulated since the beginning of our country and we all have a responsibility to work towards the common good and right now that means following these orders.”

+Levine announced several other new mitigation efforts that follow an update from the White House Coronavirus Task Force.

+“Each and every one of us has an important job to do to make sure schools and businesses can stay open and importantly our health care system can treat us if we are sick, whether that’s from COVID-19 or another illness,” Levine said.

+Levine noted other restrictions are already in place in the state that limit the size of gatherings.

-Democratic Gov. Tom Wolf imposed a state-at-home order and shuttered businesses deemed “non-life-sustaining” early in the pandemic, but Wolf and Levine have consistently said they have no intention of implementing another broad-based shutdown.
+She and Gov. Tom Wolf have consistently said they have no intention of implementing another broad-based shutdown like what happened in the spring.

 MORE ON CBSPHILLY.COM